Wills, trusts and probate solicitors

 Solicitors For The Elderly & Vulnerable

-At Morrisons Solicitors we have established a strong reputation for representing the interests of elderly and vulnerable adults - whether they have a disability, learning difficulties or dementia for example – in both the day-to-day management of their affairs and in the protection from and prosecution against abuse, coercion and exploitation.
+At Morr & Co, our team of solicitors have established a strong reputation for representing the interests of elderly and vulnerable adults - whether they have a disability, learning difficulties or dementia for example – in both the day-to-day management of their affairs and in the protection from and prosecution against abuse, coercion and exploitation.

 Whether it’s establishing the most appropriate trust vehicle to provide for a vulnerable individual, or providing a robust defence against the abuse or misappropriation of their assets, our Court of Protection, Family Law, Contested Trusts, and Dispute Resolution teams provide individuals, and those seeking to protect them, with the requisite knowledge and expertise across a number of areas including: